 The Deadline for submitting CEUs is October 1st, of the year your certification is due to expire.
 Any CEUs submitted that are receied AFTER October 1st. will incur a $100.00 Late Fee.

 The CEU Guidelines and CEU Submission Form can be downloaded at the bottom of this page under Links & Downloads.

 Should you decide to recertify by examination, you would need to apply, be approved and successfully pass the certification examination prior to your certification lapse date.
 The last testing cycle you can sit for recertification is November of the year your certification is due to lapse.

-You must be aware that not all CEUs obtained through ATC activity can be transferred to the OTC credential for recertfication.
+You must be aware that not all CEUs obtained through ATC activity may be transferred to the OTC credential for recertfication.
 CEUs submitted must be Orthopaedic related.
-You will NOT receive credit for subjects related to concussions, diets, electrolyte imbalances, etc. or subjects dealing with the role of an ATC,.
+You will NOT receive credit for subjects related to subjects dealing with the role of an ATC,.
 Submitting non approved CEUs will result in the delay of processing your submission and may also result in incurring a late fee of $100.00.
 Any questions should be directed to the NBCOT office or contact the chairman at Chairman@nbcot.net